philmcminn/new-paper/README.md

-Finally, if you're working on a journal paper, note that some journals (particularly American ones, obviously) will change all British spellings to American for the final published (a.k.a. "camera-ready") version of the paper regardless of your choice.
+Finally, if you're working on a journal paper, note that some journals (particularly American ones, obviously) will change all British spellings to American for the final published (a.k.a. "camera-ready") version of the paper, regardless of your original choice.

 At the end of the day, the most important thing is that everyone working on the paper knows which version of English the paper is using (and doesn't keep